-Our favorite Mac desktops of the year
+Looking to get a Mac desktop?
+Here are our top choices.

-Best Mac Desktop iMore 2019
+Best Mac desktop iMore 2022

-The Mac lineup isn't all about MacBooks.
-There are also excellent desktop models!
-Our favorite desktop solution for 2019 is the 21.5-inch iMac 4K (2019), which is packed full of terrific features at a reasonable price.
+If you aren't sold on Apple laptops, they aren't the only game in town when it comes to Mac.
+There are also excellent desktop models.
+Our favorite desktop solution for this year (so far) is the 24-inch iMac (2021).
+The colorful all-in-one offers an Apple M1 system-on-a-chip (SoC) and is packed with outstanding features.
 There are other desktop Macs worth considering depending on your needs.

 Pros: